christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-TECHNIQUE-WITH-REAL-DATA/README.md

 ###### **Applying KMeans Clustering with scikit-learn and  K=5**

 the scatter plots in the form of a cloud of points thus show how the Temperature variable is affected by the CO2 concentration variable.
-Lon cannot deduce either a linear or non-linear correlation.
+We cannot deduce either a linear or non-linear correlation.
 While we observe a linear evolution of the 5 centroids